faisalmlalani/faisalmlalani.github.io/_posts/2020-03-24-how-to-be-excited-about-the-world.md

 More so, the scope of participating reaches beyond social action.
 I would argue that the expression of self is a cosmic obligation for anyone; how can you keep all the things you’ve learned, the laughs you’ve shared, the art you’ve created, the wisdom you’ve accumulated, the lessons you’ve embraced, the potentialities you’ve reached all to yourself?

-Host a talk, write a blog, start a YouTube channel, build a robot — __do *something* with all of that everything!__
+Host a talk, write a blog, start a YouTube channel, build a robot — __do *something* with all of your everything!__

 Just don’t do nothing.
 There is nothing worse than good people who do nothing.